 While both models are very quiet, I can’t say they are the quietest models since we’ve only tried a handful of the cat water fountains that are available.

-Note: All links to Amazon in this article are affiliate links.
-I will receive a commission if you click the link and then decide you want to make a purchase.
+Note: This post contains affiliate links.
+I will earn a small commission if you click a link and make a purchase.

 #1 The fountain is quiet!

-With the Pagoda, the water bowl level is maintained at full level by adding more water.
+The water bowl level is maintained at the full level by adding more water.
 This can be done by taking a cup of water and adding it to the fountain.
-There isn’t a separate holding piece to remove and refill.
+There isn’t a separate holding container to remove and refill.

 #4 The cats like it!

-- The carbon filters for the Drinkwell Pagoda are available as a Subscribe and Save item on Amazon!
+- The carbon filters are available as a Subscribe and Save item on Amazon!
 You can select how often you want to receive new filters.
-The manual has recommended replacement frequency.
+The manual has the recommended replacement frequency.

-- Cat water fountains are one way to help you gets drink more water.
+- Cat water fountains are one way to help your cats drink more water.
 We started using fountains many years ago when crystals were found in Buster’s urine.